KBxR/Smarmy/README.md

 ![smarmy](smarmy.png)
 # Smarmy

-This Discord bot is a personal project created for experimenting with Discord.js features and building custom commands for personal use.
-It\'s not intended for production use but rather as a learning and testing environment.
+Cat Gacha Discord bot made for a private server but can be deployed for other servers

 ## Features